jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

-As the walls of the war chariot cover the legs and abdomen of the driver, these locations are considered to be covered as per the Cover rules on page136 of the Legend Core
+As the walls of the war chariot cover the legs and abdomen of the driver, these locations are considered to be covered as per the Cover rules on page136 of the Legend Core Rulebook.

-92
-Alex Greene (order #3215550)                                                                            2
-         Rulebook.
 This only applies to attacks originating from the front or sides of the chariot;
 no cover is gained if attacks are launched from the driver’s rear.

-Howdah, Light: A howdah is basically a giant box that sits on a layer of leather, wool and fabric on the back of any large animal - from elephants and mammoths to trained dinosaurs.
+**Howdah, Light**: A howdah is basically a giant box that sits on a layer of leather, wool and fabric on the back of any large animal - from elephants and mammoths to trained dinosaurs.
 From within this sometimes covered structure, which is almost always belted to the beast like some kind of gigantic saddle, a handful of riders can sit on plush